jawalsh/z652-Digital-Libraries-FA25/docs/assignment_metadata_practice_1.md

 The lab itself has two parts which we'll accomplish over the next week.
 ## Part I (in-class Sept.
 15; due 11:59pm Sept.
 18)
 ### Instructions
 On Canvas, there's a folder in Files called "Metadata and Documentation Lab".
 Within it, there are two folders: "A Items" and "B Items".
-Consult the text file also in that folder to see whether you are in Group A or Group B.
+Consult our Canvas groups for "Metadata and Functional Requirements Lab" to see whether you are in Group A or Group B.

 Each group has PDFs pages from 5 cookbooks.
 These items will serve as representative items from a collection of cookbooks that will form a hypothetical digital library.